ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 public_ip = "150.238.224.81"

 ```
 Once you power on the machines it should take about 20 mins for your cluster to become active.
-To debug see **Debugging the OCP installation dance** below.
+To debug see **Debugging the OCP installation** below.

 - power on all the VMs in the VAPP.